Plain of Jars: Jars

-More than 90 jar sites have been identified in Xiangkhouang Province.
-Each site has between one and 400 stone jars.
-The jars vary in height and diameter between 1 m and 3 m and are all hewn from rock.
-Their shape is cylindrical, with the bottom always wider than the top.
-The stone jars are undecorated, with the exception of a single jar at Site 1.
-This jar has a human "frogman" bas-relief carved on the exterior.
+Iconography is found on many of the discs.
+These images consist of both anthropomorphic and zoomorphic representations.
+The anthropomorphic, or human-like, figures are more uniform than the zoomorphic, or animal-like, images.
+The anthropomorphic figures are almost all "spread-eagle" with straight or bent legs.
+Zoomorphic figures include tigers, monkeys, and other animals.
+Of the jars, only one jar has been found with iconography carved into it.
+This jar from Site 1 has a human "frogman" bas-relief carved on the exterior.
 Parallels between the "frogman" and the rock painting at Huashan in Guangxi, China, have been drawn.
-The Chinese paintings, which depict large full-frontal images of humans with arms raised and knees bent, date to 500 BC–200 AD.
+The Chinese paintings, which depict large full-frontal images of humans with arms raised and knees bent, date to 500 BC–200 CE.